Jasonchen0317/NWBelegans/README.md

+# Colorization with Autoencoder

+The related code is in the VAE.ipynb file

 # NWBelegans: Tools for converting to and analyzing NWB files for _C. elegans_ whole-brain activity and NeuroPAL imaging

 Code for [Unifying community-wide whole-brain imaging datasets enables robust automated neuron identification and reveals determinants of neuron positioning in _C. elegans_](https://www.biorxiv.org/content/10.1101/2024.04.28.591397v1)